marinegenomicslab/Epi-Age-Est/README.md

 - "BAYES_GLM.r" contains code associated with the Bayesian GLM run with 4,000 warm-up/sampling iterations.
 - "BAYES_GLM_50k.r" contains code associated with the Bayesian GLM run with 50,000 warm-up/sampling iterations.
 - "95% Confidence Intervals.Rmd" contains the code necessary to calculate 95% confidence intervals.
-- "Elastic Net Regression" contains the code necessary to run the elastic net regression.
+- "Elastic Net Regression.Rmd" contains the code necessary to run the elastic net regression.
 - "assem_config.file" contains the code and parameters used to create a de novo reference genome for red grouper.